RandomProgrammerGuy/HedgeHog/README.md

 HedgeHog V3 will be the first fully-autonomous version of HedgeHog.
 The fully active trading algorithm of V2 will now be used to make direct trades on the market when linked to a stock exchange account.

 Its stock list will be expanded to the entire US Stock Market.
 It is going to include a textual UI in the terminal.

+### V4 and Later

+Coming soon!

+# Who is behind HedgeHog?
+HedgeHog is developed and maintained by Parsa Farjam, a CS-Math Double Degree student at Paris-Saclay University.